+Quitting smoking now greatly reduces your risk for numerous diseases, cancers, COPD, and reproductive complications.
 When quitting smoking, there are numerous physical and emotional effects the body experiences.
 These effects are both short-term and long-term.

 Short Term Effects

-- The short-term effects of quitting smoking begin within 20 minutes.
-Cigarettes contain ingredients and produce chemicals that speed up your heart rate, and also raises your blood pressure.
+Cigarette contains ingredients and produces chemicals that speed up your heart rate, and also raises your blood pressure.
+These effects also occur when using even the best vape, since most, but not all, e-liquids contain nicotine, which is responsible for raising your heart rate.
 According to the CDC, within 20 minutes of not smoking an analogue cigarette, your heart rate will already begin to drop down to normal levels.

 This means you may begin to feel warmth in your fingertips and other extremities.
 This is due to your circulation improving.
 However, during this time you may also begin to experience some of the adverse effects of quitting smoking: withdrawal symptoms.
 These symptoms may include anxiety, increased appetite, irritability, sleeplessness, and intense cravings.

 As stated by the CDC, carbon monoxide is released from a lit cigarette and inhaled with the smoke.
 At high levels, carbon monoxide is considered to be toxic to the human body.
 Carbon monoxide also bonds effectively to blood cells, prohibiting them from bonding successfully with oxygen.
 This can lead to serious cardiovascular complications.
 After 12 hours of not smoking, these carbon monoxide levels decrease, allowing your blood cells to once again bond effectively with oxygen.

 - Since the risk of heart attack is 70% higher than those who do not smoke, after 24 hours the risk of heart attack begins to decrease.

 However, according to the Cleveland Clinic, these nerve endings begin to regrow within 48 hours of not smoking.
-This means that your sense of smell and taste will begin to increase, allowing you to experience more flavour and aromas.
+This means that your sense of smell and taste will begin to increase, allowing you to experience more flavor and aromas.

 However, with this absence comes greater symptoms of withdrawal.
 Increased tension, cravings, irritability, and other symptoms may be strongly present.

 According to the American Heart Association, your lung capacity and performance will begin to regenerate and improve, as will your circulation.
 This will allow you to perform intense activities such as exercising, running, and various other physical activities that rely on endurance and stamina.

-One of the adverse effects of smoking analogue cigarettes is the damage to the cilia.
+One of the adverse effects of smoking analogue cigarette is the damage to the cilia.
 Cilia are the small hair-like organelles which assist in reducing your risk of infections by pushing mucus out of your lungs.
 The regenerative process your lungs undergo include the repair of the cilia.
 This increases the lung function and performance, as well as reducing the risk of infection.

 Long Term Effects